 I can’t say enough how amazingly simple yet delicious this recipe is.
 You’ll definitely receive some oohs and aahs if you make this for your family or dinner guests.

-- 1 lb spicy italian sausage, casing removed
+- 1 pound spicy Italian sausage casing removed

 - 2 bay leaves

-- ½ tsp dried chili flakes (or 2 whole fresh thai red chili, stems removed)
+- ½ teaspoon dried chili flakes or 2 whole fresh Thai red chili, stems removed

 - 2 tablespoon tomato paste

 - 2 cup red wine